-- A building, enclosure, pool or container within the curtilage, between a wall forming a side elevation and the boundary of the dwelling house.
+- A building, enclosure, pool or container between a wall forming a side elevation and the boundary of the dwelling house.

-- Installation of a chimney, flue, or soil and vent pipe on a wall or roof slope fronting a highway and forming the principle or side elevation of a dwelling house.
+- Installation of a chimney, flue, or soil and vent pipe on a wall or roof slope fronting a highway and forming the principal or side elevation of a dwelling house.

-- Installation of microwave antenna (e.g. satellite dish) on a chimney, wall or roof slope facing onto or visible form a highway, or on a building >15m high.
+- Installation of microwave antenna (e.g. satellite dish) on a chimney wall or roof slope facing onto or visible from a highway, or on a building >15m high.

-The above advice does not take into account listed buildings, which have very few Permitted Development Rights or properties where permitted development is retracted by planning conditions or an Article 4 Direction.
-You can access further advice on Permitted Development Rights on the Planning Portal.
+The above advice does not take into account listed buildings, which have very few Permitted Development Rights or properties where permitted development is restricted by planning conditions or an Article 4 Direction.

 - Captive balloon advertisements.